Beatrice Vio: Athletics

 In the early 2013–14 season, she paused to focus on her studies, but she returned in June and won both the individual and team competition at the European Championships.
 At the end of the year, the Italian Paralympics Committee awarded her the distinction of "Italian Paralympic Athlete of the Year", a title shared with Oxana Corso.
 In 2015, she became world champion after she defeated Dani 15–4 in the final.
 She was named an ambassador for the Milan Expo 2015 and she published her autobiography, Mi hanno regalato un sogno.

-In the 2015–16 season, she received the Mangiarotti Award from the Italian Olympic Committee.
+In the 2015–16 season, she received the Edoardo Mangiarotti award from the Italian Olympic Committee.
 She won her second European title in Casale Monferrato, prevailing over Russian Irina Mishurova.
 In July she lost in the final of the Warsaw World Cup to Russian Viktoria Boykova, which ended her streak of 11 consecutive victories in World Cup events.
 She however qualified to the 2016 Summer Paralympics as the top-ranked fencer in her category.
 In Rio she came out of the pool stage undefeated, winning her five pool bouts on 5–0.
 In the quarterfinals, she defeated Poland's Marta Makowska on 15–6, then overcame defending Paralympic champion, China's Fang Yao, on 15–1.
 On 14 September, in the final, she met China's Jingjing Zhou.
 After she took an early lead, the bout was interrupted when the tip of her opponent's foil went accidentally into her mask.
 After ice was applied, she went on to win 15–7, earning Paralympic gold.

 She received the America Award of the Italy-USA Foundation in 2018.
 On 19 September 2018, after beating Russian opponent Irina Misurova, Vio was crowned European champion for the third time.
 She later participated in the 2020 Summer Paralympics, held the following year in Tokyo.
 On 28 August 2021, after defeating Zhou Jingjing a second time, she won another gold medal in the wheelchair fencing foil individual event.
 In 2020, she starred in the documentary film Rising Phoenix.